 Corrosion of flanges, valves, and welded joints are major problems in the Oil & Gas, Chemical Process, and other industries.
 This paper presents a summary of new cover designs, laboratory test results, and application experiences in highly corrosive environments.
 This paper also describes the efficiency and experiences of these new covers and systems using VCI protection in combination with desiccants.
 In addition to offering corrosion protection, these covers have the added advantage of fast installation and easy removal and cleanup.
 The results show that these covers provide increased efficiency and service life for corrosion protection of various types of flanges, valves, welded joints in outdoor and indoor environments.
 Read more.

 NTIC Leadership in NACE

 NTIC continues to provide leadership for several committees in NACE International, the association of corrosion engineers.

 - Special Technology Group STG-61, related to the use of corrosion and scale inhibitors.
 Dr. Jim Henderson is currently Vice Chairman of this STG.
-Each STG does its work through various Technology Exchange Groups (TEG), Task Groups (TG), Technical Symposia and liaison with other STGs.
-For example, STG-61 is currently composed of about 10 TEGs and TGs related to inhibitors used in the oil and gas industry as well as our smaller industry of VCI and RP materials.
+Each STG does its work through various Technology Exchange Groups (TEG), Task Groups (TG), Technical Symposia, and liaisons with other STGs.
+For example, STG-61 is currently composed of about 10 TEGs and TGs related to inhibitors used in the oil and gas industry, as well as our smaller industry of VCI and RP materials.
 Several of the TEGs sponsor symposia for technical papers.